-Eight out of 252 encounters (3.2 percent) documented in TraCS (with a contact summary form) failed to meet the IOARS threshold.
-The stops that did not meet the IOARS standard lacked sufficient detail about the equipment or moving violation that prompted the officer to make the stop.
-For example, an officer may indicate the stop was due to a "defective high-mount stop lamp" but failed to indicate the nature of the defect that met the criteria for an equipment violation.
-Additionally, officers may indicate that the driver "failed to yield" without additional context to establish the nature of the road safety violation.
+Five out of 262 encounters (1.9 percent) documented in TraCS (with a contact summary form) failed to meet the IOARS threshold.
+The stops that did not meet the IOARS standard lacked clarity and sufficient detail about the equipment or moving violation that prompted the officer to make the stop.
+For example, an officer may indicate the stop was due to "dark tinted side windows" but failed to indicate whether the tint was suspected to violate regulations.
+Additionally, officers may indicate that the driver "deviated from [a] lane into another lane" without specifying the type of violation or providing additional context to establish the nature of the road safety concern.

-Ten out of 90 field interviews documented in RMS failed to provide sufficient documentation for IOARS (11.1 percent).
-Officers included narratives that did not provide the specific, observable facts that the officer used to establish IOARS prior to initiating the stop.
-Most of the documentation failures were because officers did not indicate the suspected crime for which the individual was being questioned or the facts that led officers to stop the person for the crime they were investigating.
+Eight out of 79 field interviews documented in RMS failed to provide sufficient documentation for IOARS (10.1 percent).
+Officers did not provide any narrative data in three of the field interviews.
+Of the remaining five field interviews failing to provide sufficient documentation for IOARS, officers included narratives that did not provide the specific, observable facts that the officer used to establish IOARS prior to initiating the stop.
+Most of the documentation failures were because officers did not provide sufficient descriptions of the suspect(s), indicate the suspected crime for which the individual was being questioned, or the facts that led officers to stop the person for the crime they were investigating.

 No-action encounters continue to be the least frequently documented type of encounter.
-Four of the 15 noaction encounters in the sample failed to include sufficient IOARS for the stop (26.7 percent).
-Of these encounters, one did not provide narrative information for the stop and three provided stop justifications that describe officers looking for a crime suspect based on a description, stopping individuals that only partially met the description, and then releasing the individuals once officers determined the other description elements were not present.
+Among the 17 no-action encounters in the sample, 11 failed to include sufficient IOARS for the stop (64.7 percent).
+Of these encounters, two did not indicate the source or credibility of information provided to justify the stop.
+Most of these stops lacked sufficient detail in suspect descriptions, providing stop justifications that describe officers looking for a crime suspect based on a description, stopping individuals that only partially met the description, and then releasing the individuals once officers determined the other description elements were not present or that the individual did not match the description provided.

-Most of encounters where a citation or warning was documented without a corresponding contact summary in TraCS or field interview information in RMS, failed to meet the IOARS standard (14 out of 15 encounters).
-Eleven of the encounters in this group were missing a narrative about the reason for initiating the stop, likely due to lack of corresponding documentation in TraCS or RMS with a matching encounter identifier (i.e., CAD number).
+Just over half of encounters where a citation or warning was documented without a corresponding contact summary in TraCS or field interview information in RMS, failed to meet the IOARS standard (8 out of 15 encounters).
+Six of the encounters in this group were missing a narrative about the reason for initiating the stop, likely due to lack of corresponding documentation in TraCS or RMS with a matching encounter identifier (i.e., CAD number).
+Of the remaining two encounters, one did not include sufficient detail and the other lacked clarity regarding the outcome of the stop.

 Table 5 displays the stops in the stop sample by district with the percentage of stops in that district that met the IOARS documentation standard.
-The percentage of encounters with documented IOARS occurring in each district ranged from 53.9 percent (District 1) to 96.7 percent (District 5).
+The percentage of encounters with documented IOARS occurring in each district (among Districts 1 through 7) ranged from 83.3 percent (District 1) to 97.9 percent (District 7).